MDSplus/Documentation/docs/reference/mdstcl.md

 ### `dispatch /build [/monitor=ACTION_SERVER]`
-The `dispatch/build` command finds all the actions in a tree which are currently turned on and builds a sorted table of those actions.
+The `dispatch /build` command finds all the actions in a tree which are currently turned on and builds a sorted table of those actions.
 * Actions are grouped by phase and ordered by sequence numbers.
 Actions which are configured to be dispatched based on dependency expressions are also identified.
-* The `dispatch/phase` command utilizes this table when deciding which actions and in which order they should be dispatched to action servers.
+* The `dispatch /phase` command utilizes this table when deciding which actions and in which order they should be dispatched to action servers.
 * The `/monitor` qualifier is used to send messages to an action monitor server which are in turn transmitted to `actmon` processes, which display the current status of data acquisition actions being performed.

 ### `dispatch /check [/reset]`
 Returns a failure status if the failed essential flag is set successfully.

 When data acquisition phases are dispatched, a failure flag is set if any action marked as essential (see the `set node` command) fails during execution.
-The `dispatch/check` command checks on the current state of that failure flag.
-If the flag is set, the `dispatch/check` command will return a failure status, otherwise it will return a success status.
+The `dispatch /check` command checks on the current state of that failure flag.
+If the flag is set, the `dispatch /check` command will return a failure status, otherwise it will return a success status.

-If the `/reset` qualifier is used, the failure flag will be reset after the check is made so that subsequent `dispatch/check` commands will return a success status unless another essential action subsequently fails before the next `dispatch/check` command is issued.
+If the `/reset` qualifier is used, the failure flag will be reset after the check is made.
+Subsequent `dispatch /check` commands will return a success status, unless another essential action subsequently fails before the next `dispatch /check` command is issued.

 ### `dispatch /close[/server=(SERVER1,SERVER2...)]`
-The `dispatch/close` command can be used to instruct an MDSplus action server to close all MDSplus trees that the server currently has open.
+The `dispatch /close` command can be used to instruct an MDSplus action server to close all MDSplus trees that the server currently has open.

-* If the `/server` qualifier is not included to specify any action servers, then the current dispatch table (see also: `dispatch/build` and `dispatch/phase` commands) is inspected to construct a list of servers that had actions dispatched to them to send close instructions to.
+* If the `/server` qualifier is not included to specify any action servers, then the current dispatch table (see also: `dispatch /build` and `dispatch /phase` commands) is inspected to construct a list of servers that had actions dispatched to them to send close instructions to.

 * The `dispatch /close` command is typically used at the end of a data acquisition cycle to instruct the action server to close any open trees.